What Are The World’s Best Airline Brands?

 I love Air France — part of it is emotional, and part of it is rational, I think.
 For one, there’s no denying that the French excel at food, wine, fashion, and confidence, so there’s some halo effect that Air France benefits from there.
 I love Air France’s marketing, and even the safety video (especially the previous one) is oh-so-fun.
 Why should you not smoke on a plane?
 Well, because it’s not chic, of course!

-Air France is introducing a new business class with doors, new first class product, the airline is refreshing many of its lounges, and Air France is refreshing its short haul fleet with A220s, which are a joy to fly (you won’t find any of those at British Airways or Lufthansa).
-Air France is trending upwards among European carriers, in my opinion.
+Air France has a top notch new business class with doors, the airline is refreshing many of its lounges, Air France is refreshing its short haul fleet with A220s, and soon we’ll also see a new first class.
+If you ask me, Air France is the European (or perhaps Western) carrier that’s most headed in the right direction in terms of passenger experience.

 Air France 777 La Premiere first class